 - The Sherman Act.
 This statute is the premier article of federal law.
 It is the original, principal, and foremost antitrust statute in the United States, setting forth the broad statutory proscriptions that act as a “charter of the marketplace” and “constitution of competition law” in American jurisprudence.
-The Sherman Act in its current form provides both civil remedies and criminal penalties for the principal antitrust violations — conspiracies to restrain trade, monopolization, attempted monopolization, and conspiracies to monopolize.
+The Sherman Act codifies the principal antitrust offenses — conspiracies to restrain trade, monopolization, attempted monopolization, and conspiracies to monopolize.
 The Sherman Act is worded in broad, open-ended language, so that clever competitors cannot elude its provisions by lawyerly evasions and obfuscation.
 Its detractors have argued that the statutory language is so broad and open-ended as to be almost meaningless, and that this circumstance has allowed the courts excessive discretion in interpreting and applying it, so that the antitrust law has become arbitrary and unpredictable.
 The rejoinder to this argument is that the Sherman Act sets forth the fundamental standards, and it is for the courts to decide in each case whether the challenged conduct constitutes monopolization of a line of commerce or the concerted imposition of an improper restraint of a line of commerce.
 A century of case law has helped to provide clarity and meaning to this statute, establishing how it is supposed to be applied in order to forbid and sanction illegal trade restraints and monopolization.
 Every antitrust lawyer must be familiar with this case law, especially the leading cases issued by the U.S. Supreme Court and in the local appellate circuit.

 - The Clayton Act.
 This law is another federal statute that imposes restrictions on proposed mergers and acquisitions.
 It also supplements the Sherman Act, prohibiting certain kinds of commercial practices that excessively stifle competition on the merits.
 It sets forth various civil remedies.
-Indeed, it was the Clayton Act that established a private right of redress for civil relief under the Sherman Act (at 15 U.S.C. § 15).
+Indeed, it was the Clayton Act that established a private right of redress for civil relief under the Sherman Act (at 15 U.S.C. § 15), awarding treble damages and attorney’s fees to a private plaintiff who prevails on a claim made under the antitrust laws of the United States.
 In addition, the Clayton Act usefully allows the courts to enjoin anti-competitive conduct before it actually causes harm.

 - The Federal Trade Commission Act.
 This is another federal statute that established the Federal Trade Commission (“FTC”), which has regulatory authority to enforce the Sherman Act, the Clayton Act, and the Robinson-Patman Act.
 Significantly, Section 5 of the FTC Act confers additional authority on the FTC, allowing it to test the limits of antitrust policy.
 An aggrieved firm that concludes that it has no civil remedy under the Sherman Act or Clayton Act might decide that its best recourse is to complain to the FTC, asking that it invoke its authority under Section 5 of the FTC Act in order to investigate the matter and initiate administrative proceedings in order to enjoin the challenged conduct.

 - The Hart-Scott-Rodino Act.
-This federal statute imposes disclosure requirements for certain kinds of mergers, acquisitions, and other fusions of two or more business operations.
+This federal statute imposes disclosure requirements for certain kinds of mergers, acquisitions, and other combinations of two or more business operations.
 The duty to make a disclosure depends on the size of the transaction and the size of the participating companies.
-If a firm wishes to conduct a transaction that is covered by this Act, it must first make prescribed disclosures to the FTC and Department of Justice-Antitrust Division, either of which can thereafter object to the transaction, grant conditional approval (e.g ., require a post-merger divestiture), or decline to object within the statutory deadline.
-It is sometimes possible to obtain expedited approval (i.e., a waiver of the obligatory waiting period).
+If a firm wishes to conduct a transaction that is covered by this Act, it must first make prescribed disclosures to the FTC and Department of Justice-Antitrust Division, either of which can thereafter require additional disclosures, object to the transaction, grant conditional approval (e.g., require a divestiture as a condition of approval of the proposed transaction), or decline to object and allow the proposed transaction to be consummated without further inquiry.
+It is sometimes possible to obtain expedited approval and a waiver of the obligatory waiting period.
 If the FTC or DOJ-Antitrust objects, the proponents of the merger can challenge the objection, abandon the transaction, or modify their proposal and re-submit it.